Heinkel He 112: Romania

-Late in April, a group of Romanian pilots arrived at Heinkel for conversion training, which went slowly because of the advanced nature of the He 112 in comparison to the PZL.
+Late in April, a group of Romanian pilots arrived at Heinkel for conversion training, which went slowly because of the advanced nature of the He 112 in comparison to the PZL P.11.
 When the training was complete, the pilots returned home in the cockpits of their new aircraft.
 The aircraft, all of them B-1s or B-2s, were "delivered" in this manner starting in July and ending in October.
 Two of the aircraft were lost, one in a fatal accident during training in Germany on 7 September, and another suffered minor damage on landing while being delivered and was later repaired at SET in Romania.

-When the first aircraft started arriving, they were tested competitively against the locally designed IAR.80 prototype.
-This interesting and little known aircraft proved to be superior to the He 112B in almost every way.
+When the first aircraft started arriving, they were tested competitively against the locally designed IAR 80 prototype.
+The Romanian fighter proved to be superior to the He 112B in almost every way.
 At the same time, the test flights revealed a number of disadvantages of the He 112, notably the underpowered engine and poor speed.
-The result of the fly-off was that the IAR.80 was ordered into immediate production, and orders for any additional He 112s were cancelled.
+The result of the fly-off was that the IAR 80 was ordered into immediate production, and orders for any additional He 112s were cancelled.

 By 15 September, enough of the aircraft had arrived to re-equip Escadrila 10 and 11.
-The two squadrons were formed into the Grupul 5 vânãtoare (5th Fighter Group), responsible for the defense of Bucharest.
+The two squadrons were formed into the Grupul 5 vânãtoare (5th Fighter Group) within the Flotila 1 Vânătoare (1st Fighter Flotilla), responsible for the defense of Bucharest.
 In October, they were renamed as the 51st and 52nd squadrons, still forming the 5th.
-The pilots had not been a part of the group that had been trained at Heinkel, so they started working their way toward the He 112 using Nardi F.N.305 monoplane trainers.
-Training lasted until the spring of 1940, when a single additional He 112 B-2 was delivered as a replacement for the one that crashed in Germany the previous September.
+The pilots had not been a part of the group that had been trained at Heinkel, so they started working their way toward the He 112 using Nardi FN.305 monoplane trainers.
+The training lasted until the spring of 1940 when a single additional He 112 B-2 was delivered as a replacement for the one that crashed in Germany the previous September.

-During the troubles with Hungary, the 51st was deployed to Transylvania.
-Hungarian Ju 86s and He 70s started making reconnaissance flights over Romanian territory.
-Repeated attempts to intercept them failed because of the He 112's low speed.
-On 27 August, Locotenent Nicolae Polizu was over Hungarian territory when he encountered a Caproni Ca.135bis bomber flying on a training mission.
-Several of his 20 mm rounds hit the bomber, which was forced down safely at the Hungarian Debrecen airbase – home of the Hungarian He 112s.
-Polizu became the first Romanian to shoot down an aircraft in aerial combat.